VignashwarVeeramani/rentmazing-apartment-api-udemy/README.md

 This project uses an **H2 in-memory database**.

-*   The database schema is automatically created on startup based on the `src/main/resources/schema.sql` file.
+*   The database schema is created on startup from `src/main/resources/schema.sql`.
+*   The database is then populated with sample data from `src/main/resources/data.sql`.
 *   The **H2 Console** is enabled to allow you to view and query the database directly from your browser.

 ### How to Log In to the H2 Console